stereolabs/zedxone-ros2/README.md

 ## Stereo configuration

-The [ZED ROS 2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper/) around the ZED SDK allows you to use a virtual Stereo Camera composed of two ZED X One devices with a custom baseline.
-Read [here](https://www.stereolabs.com/docs/get-started-with-zed-x-one/zed-x-one-stereo) for more information concerning the setup of a Virtual Stereo ZED X One camera.
+The packages of the [ZED ROS 2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper/) repository allow you to use a virtual Stereo Camera composed of two ZED X One devices with a custom baseline.

+Read [the ZED X One documentation](https://www.stereolabs.com/docs/get-started-with-zed-x-one/zed-x-one-stereo) for more information concerning the setup of a Virtual Stereo ZED X One camera.

+## Known issues

+* IMU sensor data not yet available